Megha-Pathak/Megha-Pathak/README.md

 This is Megha Pathak, a Product-minded, curiosity-driven [Developer](https://meghapathak.netlify.com/) passionate about envisioning and developing great products.
 I often [write](https://medium.com/@meghapathak2013) about Product Management, Community building and Web Developemt.
 ### 📌 First Stop - Open Source
 I started my journey with Open Source development 4 Months aback and it instantly made me fall in love with it.
-I am precher of the notion of learning by doing and Open Source definitely amplified it for me.
+I am a precher of the notion of learning by doing and Open Source definitely amplified it for me.
 🔭 Building [Season of Design](https://github.com/codeuino/Design-Initiative-Dashboard-frontend) at [CodeUino](https://github.com/codeuino) these days.
 If you love any Open Source Project or Community.
 Do let me know, I would love to know about and Contribute to it.
 ### 📌 Second Stop - Projects